alexfernandez/deployment/README.md

 Why use a random URL for deployments?
 If you use a predictable URL any third parties might guess it and launch deployments on your server, which may not be what you want.

+* --user [user]:     User for email server');
+* --password [pwd]:  Password for email server');
+* --host [host]:     Host for email server');
+* --ssl [boolean]:   "true" to enable SSL');
+* --from [email]:    Email address that generates the message');
+* --to [email]:      Destination for deployment message');

+The deployment server can send emails each time a deployment is run.
+These parameters contain the whole configuration to access an SMTP server.
+Example:

+    --from alexfernandeznpm@gmail.com --to alexfernandeznpm@gmail.com
+      --user alexfernandeznpm@gmail.com --password [REDACTED]
+      --host smtp.gmail.com --ssl true

+to send email using a Gmail account.

 #### External Access